pippinbarr/cart253-2019/modules/debugging-variables/debugging-variables.md

 - Chrome (and other browsers) comes with a serious set of debugging tools that can be used to check variables as well
 - In particular you can _watch_ variables to maintain a live updating view of their values
-- We won't go into it right now
+- We can take a quick look now if people are interested
-- But if you're really curious you can begin your journey with the Google documentation here:
+- And if you're really curious you can continue your journey with the Google documentation here:

 https://developers.google.com/web/tools/chrome-devtools/javascript/reference#watch